 Assumption and impact of assumption Risk Likelihood Financial impact Impact of risk The Northland economy will take longer to recover than in other parts of New Zealand, in terms of employment and the real estate market.
 Over the ten year period from June 2012 to June 2022, we are assuming a slower gross domestic product (GDP) growth rate of 1.5%.
 The current recovery stalls, is slower than expected or significantly deepens.
-Low to medium A 1 % reduction in general rating revenue in year 1 is \$130,058 equivalent to 0.4% of our total operating budget.
+Low to medium A 1 % reduction in general rating revenue in year 1 is \$130,062 equivalent to 0.5% of our total operating budget.
 A slow economy has the effect of perpetuating affordability issues and potentially resulting in increased rating arrears.
-Population growth will be slow (0.5% average increase annually in the number of separately used and inhabited parts and rating units (SUIP's/RU's).
+Population growth will be 2.3% average increase annually in the number of separately used and inhabited parts and rating units (SUIP's/RU's).
 Impact: No additional expenditure has been provided in this plan for addressing issues related to population growth.
 Population growth will be significantly different from projected.
-Low This equates to an increase of 437 SUIP's/RU's in 2013/14.
-The average general rate per SUIP/RU is \$170.11.
-If the projected 0.5% increase in SUIP/RU did not eventuate the average general rate would be \$170.96 (this is less than \$1 impact per SUIP/RU).
+Low Low This equates to an increase of 2037 SUIP's/RU's in 2013/14.
+The average general rate per SUIP/RU is \$1.71 If the projected 2.3% increase in SUIP/RU did not eventuate the average general rate would be \$175.92.
 Short term population changes have very little impact on regional council services.
 Existing resources have generally coped with service demands without major adjustments.
 A greater demand for public transport services may result in the urban areas, particularly Whāngārei, as it is likely to expand at a greater rate than other areas within the region.
 Resource consents Conditions for existing resource consents held by council will not be significantly altered.
 Any resource consent due for renewal during the year will be renewed accordingly.
 Conditions of resource consents are altered significantly.
 Council is unable to renew existing resource consents upon expiry.
 Low Low The final effect of any change to resource consent requirements would depend upon the extent of the change.
 A significant change in requirements could result in the council needing to spend additional funds to enable compliance.
 Generally, the council considers that it is fully compliant with existing resource consents and does not contemplate any material departure from these requirements over 2013/14.
 Changes to council's business There will be no significant change to council business dictated by as yet unknown/unconfirmed legislation or central government policy change.
+It is assumed that potential reform of local government in Northland as triggered by the Far North District Council application to become a unitary authority in December 2012 is not going to occur in the 2013/14 year.
 Changes to council business significantly alter operations and activities carried out by council.
 Medium Low The final effect of any change to council's business would depend upon the extent of the change.
 A significant change could result in the council altering its activities or spending addition funds to enable compliance.